Beatty solutions of almost Golomb functional equations: The triple-nested equation

-The endpoint formulas, the return-time structure of the defect set, and the underlying irrational rotation are naturally expressed in the Ostrowski--Pell framework attached to the quadratic irrational $\alpha=1+\sqrt{2}$, organised by Fokkink~\cite{Fokkink} as a continuation of the Wythoff array of Conway and Ryba.
+The endpoint formulas, the return-time structure of the defect set, and the underlying irrational rotation are naturally expressed in the Ostrowski--Pell setting attached to the quadratic irrational $\tau=1+\sqrt{2}$, organized by Fokkink~\cite{Fokkink} as a continuation of the Wythoff array of Conway and Ryba.